rshriram/docs/content/amalgam8-architecture.md

-   registry provides a plug-in point for adapters that can automatically pull in information from other service registry solutions such as Etcd (used by Kubernetes), Netflix Eureka, Consul, etc.
+   registry provides a plug-in point for adapters that can automatically pull in information from other service registry solutions such as Etcd (used by Kubernetes), Netflix Eureka, and Spring Cloud Discovery.

-2. **Controller** - A multi-tenant controller that monitors the registry and updates the sidecar configuration accordingly.
-It provides APIs to the developer for configuring request routing across different versions of microservices, fault injection, etc. These controller generates request routing rules and updates the sidecars belonging to the developer's application.
+2. **Controller** - A multi-tenant service for managing routing across microservices via the sidecars.
+Routes programmed at the controller are percolated down to the sidecars periodically.
+Routing rules can be based on the content of the requests and the version of microservices sending and receiving the requests.
+In addition to routing, rules can also be expressed for injecting faults into microservice API calls.

 3. **Sidecar** - Each microservice in the application is paired with a sidecar.
 Conceptually, the sidecar's basic responsibility includes service registration (where required), service discovery and *client-side load-balancing* of requests across microservice instances.
-In addition to these basic responsibilities, the sidecar is responsible for essential functions such as version-aware routing, fault injection, ACLs, rate limiting, etc. From a design standpoint, the choice of technology for the sidecar is irrelevant. *Any implementation of the sidecar is sufficient (as a library or a helper process) as long as the sidecar performs the above functions and is dynamically programmable at runtime*.
+In addition to these basic responsibilities, the sidecar is responsible for essential functions such as content and version-based routing, fault injection, ACLs, rate limiting, etc. From a design standpoint, the choice of technology for the sidecar is irrelevant. *Any implementation of the sidecar is sufficient (as a library or a helper process) as long as the sidecar performs the above functions and is dynamically programmable at runtime*.

    Amalgam8's sidecar implementation uses OpenResty + Nginx for request routing, and employs a simple daemon for receiving and updating the routing rules in Nginx, and for service registration & heartbeat (where needed).

 Applications run as tenants of the Registry and the Controller.
 They register their services in the Registry and use the Controller to manage